 By Order of the Board of Directors

 /s/ Steve P. Foster

 Steve P. Foster

 President & Chief Executive Officer

-March , 2016
+March 24, 2016

 IMPORTANT

-A proxy statement and proxy are submitted herewith.
-As a shareholder, you are urged to complete and mail the proxy promptly whether or not you plan to attend this annual meeting in person.
-The proxy is revocable at any time prior to the exercise thereof by written notice to the company, and shareholders who attend the annual meeting may withdraw their proxies and vote their shares personally if they so desire.
+A proxy statement and proxy are subthe proxy promptly whether or not you any time prior to the exercise thereo annual meeting may withdraw their property of the proxy of the a plan to attend th f by written noti is annual meeting ce to the compan in person.
+The pro y, and shareholder oxy is revocable at